ousmannjie/Brazil-Covid19-ICU-Admission-prediction/README.md

 Random ForestAccuracy: 81% Class 0 (non-ICU patients)precision: 89%Recall: 85%class 1 (ICU patients)precision: 65%recall: 72%

 Decision TreeAccuracy before optimization: 75% Accuracy after optimization: 80%Class 0 (non-ICU patients)precision: 82%Recall: 85%class 1 (ICU patients)precision: 56%recall: 50%

+Conclusion

+This study demonstrates the potential of machine learning models to predict ICU admissions for COVID-19 patients in Brazil.
+Healthcare providers can better allocate ICU resources and improve patient outcomes by leveraging data and advanced modeling techniques.
+Future research should incorporate additional features, such as treatment history, to enhance prediction accuracy and model robustness.
+It should also include time stamps for the vitals, that way the window column can be better utilized.
+All the models did well, but they had trouble accurately predicting the minority class, this indicates an imbalance in the data that needs to be addressed.
+This could be addressed using techniques like SMOTE, feature engineering, and the exploration of ensemble methods to enhance predictive performance, particularly for ICU patients.
+On the overall performance of all the models, Random Forest outperformed the rest, and it will be the ideal model to use in future predictions.